MaxGonchar/gameV5/docs/dev_plan/plan.md

 # Features

+## Goal-oriented character behavior
+- [ ] add current_goal to character
+- [ ] adjust character move prompt to include current_goal
+- [ ] add goal achievement validation
+- [ ] add initial goal generation
+- [ ] add goal updating mechanism (summarize dialogue when goal updates)

 ## enhancements
 - add actions to the characters' responses
 - adjust current reality for character to concentrate on positions, feeling and changing in mood.
 - shorten some content (characters' memory, scene descriptions) (keep in short, tag like form)
-- PROBLEM: growing scene description
+- PROBLEM: growing scene description (Not sure)
 - PROBLEM: still conflicts with poses.
 - PROBLEM: involving in dialogue disturbs the actions to reach the goal.
 - PROBLEM: confuses with character's sex.